opalmedapps/docs/docs/user/openemr/provider/add_provider.md

 This document does not provide full OpenEMR instructions for creating and adding a provider.
 It is intended for clinics or health systems integrating with the Opal application, with the minimal OpenEMR requirements for this integration.

-If you need more information about the OpenEMR system and its complete set of features, please refer to this link: [https://www.open-emr.org/](https://www.open-emr.org/).
+If you need more information about OpenEMR and its complete set of features, please refer to this link: [https://www.open-emr.org/](https://www.open-emr.org/).

-The purpose of this document is to show the steps of adding a new provider and creating a providers work calendar in OpenEMR, with the objective of scheduling appointments for a patient.
+The purpose of this document is to show the steps of adding a new provider and creating a provider's work calendar in OpenEMR, with the objective of scheduling appointments for a patient.
 This document is intended for the hospital's administrative staff.

 1. Access OpenEMR and log in.